confidencewoman/site/prologue-2-mayke.md

 Truth be told, she wasn’t thrilled with the tech’s story either.
 It was over.
 They were alive.
 Kyravasti was still there.
 But she’d been getting to like Mayke, and hell, she’d even told Jade, “She’s probably not suicidal,” that last morning in the Kyravasti hotel.
 Amaranth’s own best assessment as a professional judge of criminal character. _Was she wrong?_

-“Let me get this straight,” she began, “Just trying to understand here: when you set up that diversion, that hellish screeching and rumbling, you knew there was a chance it’d escalate all the way to the end of civilization as we know it.”
+“Let me get this straight,” she began, “Just trying to understand here: when you set up that diversion, that hellish screeching and rumbling, you knew there was a chance it’d escalate all the way to, to what, a steaming crater fifty clicks wide where Kyravasti used to be?”

 “Look, we had safeguards for a runaway.
 I’ve been in the test area with the #3 kinetoreactor running with more fuel than that, back when we were still controlling timing by hand.
 Got to feeling like the twenty tons of non-reactant steel we drop into the central field to execute an emergency quench was gonna do the job.
 Theory said it was supposed to.”